275 Days Until Chaos and The Uncertain End (part 4)

 “Evester.
 You?”
 What a fake name, Heia thought as he answered.
-The name Evester was not a popular one, but Heia had heard it used so often in her life.
-It was the name of a celebrity, not a lost Circle, not this Circle.
+The name Evester was not a popular one, but Heia had heard it used often in her life.
+It was the name of a celebrity — the celebrity of the world.
+Son of the most important political woman and son of the man who had predicted the Catastrophe.
+Evester Igilistal of EverDanger was the only Evester who mattered, and this man had to be using it as a cover.
+Evester Igilistal was not a lost Circle, not this Circle.
 Besides, even if it were, who gave out their real name to strangers?

 “Tori” Kori answered in a lie.
 “What are you searching for Evester?”

 Heia led them towards their home not sure of how to speak to this Circle.
-It was not his fault that the world was destroyed, yet she had purposely almost killed him with her late warning to jump a few minutes prior.
-He did not seem to care and was focused on searching for a person?
+It was not his fault that the world was destroyed, yet she had purposely almost killed him with her late warning to jump.
+He did not seem to care.
+She turned to his task: searching for a person?
 Family?
 She didn’t want to know.
 Instead she gave him a warning.
 “We can’t protect you.”

 “I don’t need you too.”
 Evester stated.
 “Thank you for helping me.”